abhishekchoudhary/judgementalist/README.md

 judgementalist
 ==============

-A psychic piece of code that will tell you how teh internetz feels about something.
-Yes, it is judgemental.
+A psychic piece of code that will map the opinions of a data dump.